 Please take a moment to meet our team:

-Curtis Russell began his publishing career as the proprietor of a micro press before crossing over to the other side of the desk and founding the P.S.
-Literary Agency.
-Curtis’ reputation for excellence and passion for getting the best for his authors has resulted in a wide-ranging and diverse client list that appeals to his many literary interests.
-His penchant for discovering writers with unique ideas in a variety of categories has served the agency well.
+Curtis Russell began his publishing career as the proprietor of an indie press before co-founding the P.S.
+Literary Agency nearly two decades ago.
+Curtis’ reputation for excellence and passion for getting the best for his creators has resulted in a wide-ranging and diverse client list that appeals to his many literary interests.
+His penchant for discovering creators with standout ideas in a variety of categories has served the agency well.
 And his ability to spot talent of all stripes has resulted in the creation of a growing and dynamic PSLA team committed to the highest standards of literary representation.
 If you would like to send a query to Curtis, please review our Submission Guidelines.

-Carly Watters – VP & Senior Literary Agent
+Carly Watters – Senior Literary Agent and Senior Advisor

 Carly Watters began her publishing career in London at the Darley Anderson Literary, TV and Film Agency.
 She has a BA in English Literature from Queen’s University and a MA in Publishing Studies from City University London.
-Since joining PSLA in 2010 Carly has had great success launching new authors domestically and abroad.
+Since joining PSLA in 2010 Carly has had great success launching new creators domestically and abroad.
 Never without a book on hand she reads across categories which is reflected in the genres she represents at PSLA.
-Representing debuts and bestsellers, Carly is drawn to: emotional, well-paced fiction, with a great voice and characters that readers can get invested in; and platform-driven non fiction.
+Representing debuts and bestsellers, Carly is drawn to: emotional, well-paced fiction with a great voice and characters that readers can get invested in, and platform-driven non-fiction.
 If you would like to send a query to Carly, please review our Submission Guidelines.

 Diana Gallagher – Editorial Literary Assistant

 Though Diana Gallagher be but little, she is fierce.
 She’s also a gymnastics coach and judge, former collegiate gymnast, and writing professor.
 Her work has appeared in The Southampton Review, International Gymnast,The Couch Gymnast, and on a candy cigarette box for SmokeLong Quarterly.
-She holds an MFA from Stony Brook University and her contemporary YA novel, Lessons in Falling, lands on 2/7/2017.
+She holds an MFA from Stony Brook University and her contemporary YA novel, Lessons in Falling, released in 2017.

-Amanda Schiffmann – Digital & Social Media Coordinator
+Lacy Phillips – Digital and Social Media Coordinator

 Paula Breen – Contracts Manager